rajatmaheshwari17/FreqNOrderRBT/README.md

 - **Red-Black Tree Implementation**: A complete implementation of the red-black tree to manage balanced data storage.
 - **Dictionary ADT**: The dictionary supports basic operations such as insert, search, delete, and traversal methods to interact with key-value pairs stored within the red-black tree.
+- **Order Utility**: The `Order.cpp` program reads unique strings from an input file and inserts them into the Dictionary with their corresponding line numbers as values.
+It outputs two representations of the dictionary: one showing key-value pairs in alphabetical order and another showing keys as per a pre-order tree traversal.
 - **Pre-Order Traversal**: An enhanced pre-order traversal that indicates the color (red or black) of each node, which helps in verifying the properties of the red-black tree.
 - **Word Frequency Counter**: A utility program (`WordFrequency.cpp`) that reads text files, tokenizes the content into words, and counts the frequency of each word using the Dictionary ADT.
 - **Case Insensitivity**: The word tokenizer converts all text to lowercase to ensure case-insensitive processing.